libp2p/docs/content/concepts/transport.md

 libp2p only supports bidirectional streams and uses TLS 1.3 by default.
 The streams in libp2p map cleanly to QUIC streams.

 When a connection starts, peers will take their host key and create a self-signed CA certificate.
-They then sign an intermediate chain using their self-signed CA and put it as a certificate chain in the TLS handshake.
+They then sign an intermediate chain using their self-signed CA certificate and put it as a certificate chain in the TLS handshake.
 View the full TLS specification [here](https://github.com/libp2p/specs/blob/master/tls/tls.md).

 {{% notice "note" %}}